CMU-SAFARI/MQSim/README.md

 1. Drag and drop that parameter from the task source pane to the Excel sheet.,<br />
 2. Right click on the cell that you have dropped the parameter and select *XML* > *Refresh XML Data* from the drop-down menue.

-The parameters used to define the output file of the simulator are divided into categories:

-### Host
-For each defined IO_Flow, the following parameters are shown:
-1. **Name:** The name of the IO flow, e.g. Host.IO_Flow.Synth.No_0
-2. **Request_Count:** The total number of requests from this IO_flow.
-3. **Read_Request_Count:** The total number of read requests from this IO_flow.
-4. **Write_Request_Count:** The total number of write requests from this IO_flow.
-5. **IOPS:** The number of IO operations per second, i.e. how many requests are served per second.
-6. **IOPS_Read:** The number of read IO operations per second.
-7. **IOPS_Write:** The number of write IO operations per second.
-8. **Bytes_Transferred:** The total number of data bytes transferred across the interface.
-9. **Bytes_Transferred_Read:** The total number of data bytes read from the SSD Device.
-10. **Bytes_Transferred_write:** The total number of data bytes written to the SSD Device.
-11. **Bandwidth:** The total bandwidth delivered by the SSD Device in bytes per second.
-12. **Bandwidth_Read:** The total read bandwidth delivered by the SSD Device in bytes per second.
-13. **Bandwidth_Write:** The total write bandwidth delivered by the SSD Device in bytes per second.
-14. **Device_Response_Time:** The average SSD device response time for a request, in nanoseconds.
-This is defined as the time between enqueueing the request in the I/O submission queue, and removing it from the I/O completion queue.
-15. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in nanoseconds.
-16. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in nanoseconds.
-17. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving a corresponding answer.
-This is defined as the difference between the request arrival time, and its removal time from the I/O completion queue.
-Note that the request arrival_time is the same as the request enqueue_time, when using the multi-queue properties of NVMe drives.
-18. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
-19. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.

-### SSDDevice
-The output parameters in the SSDDevice category contain values for:
-1. Average transaction times at a lower abstraction level (SSDDevice.IO_Stream)
-2. Statistics for the flash transaction layer (FTL)
-3. Statistics for each queue in the SSD's internal flash Transaction Scheduling Unit (TSU): In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
-4. For each package: the fraction of time in the exclusive memory command execution, exclusive data transfer, overlapped memory command execution and data transfer, and idle mode.

 ## References